Javier19-cmd/Proyecto-1-Redes/README.md

 7. Notifications Center: This option is the person's notification tray, showing incoming messages, group chat invitations, and friend requests.

-8. Sending Files: Files can be sent to selected recipients.
-The file types are flexible, and uploaded files are stored directly on the server.
+8. Sending Files: Files can be sent in both one-on-one chats and group chats.
+Additionally, the files are sent in a decoded format and are re-encoded upon reception.

 9. Delete Account: This option permanently deletes the XMPP account.